What's the Difference Between Cat Food and Dog Food, Really?

 Q: What are the dangers of a dog eating cat food?

-Dr. Leslie: Cats have a much higher safety tolerance than dogs to some nutrients.
+Dr. Donna Waltz: Cats have a much higher safety tolerance than dogs to some nutrients.
 Cats appear to have evolved pathways that allow them to tolerate levels of Vitamin D that could make dogs very sick and even die.
 Fish- or marine-based cat foods should not be fed to dogs for this reason.

 It's not difficult to convince dogs to eat, well, anything.
 But cat foods are made with a bit more fat than dog foods.
 Dogs prone to fat intolerance should also not be allowed to eat cat foods, as this is a common cause of pancreatitis and digestive upset.